canonical/matter-pi-gpio-commander/README.md

 Starting with v2, the project uses the
 [character device](https://docs.kernel.org/userspace-api/gpio/chardev.html)
-for drive gpio operations, so it's necessary to configure the chip to be used.
+for gpio operations, so it's necessary to configure the chip to be used.
 The chip number is set to `0` by default.

 For example, to set the chip for the